michtrofimov/hse_data_analysis_MSA/README.md

 ### Introduction: Bioinformatics seminars at Skoltech

-**Disclaimer:** the entire repository is forked from Aleksandra Galitsyna with her permission.
+**Disclaimer:** the entire repository is initially forked from Aleksandra Galitsyna with her permission.

 We're going through the course on Bioinformatics held by Prof. Mikhail Gelfand, and I (Anna Rybina) will be your TA for the Seminar 4 on sequence alignments and motif search.